seniorGarin/zkJetton/README.md

 zkJetton is a minimal version of a jetton contract for the TON blockchain that uses zk-SNARKs in **Tact** to provide hidden balances and private transfer amounts.

+For more details, see the [Tact documentation on zk-proofs](https://docs.tact-lang.org/cookbook/zk-proofs/).

 # How it works

 * Balances are encrypted using a **homomorphic cryptosystem (Paillier)**.